kdar/winkeylock/README.md

 ### Configuration

 Right click the icon in the system tray for configuration options.
-Currently there is one: auto start when windows starts.

 <p align="right">(<a href="#top">back to top</a>)</p>